tldr-pages/tldr/pages/linux/spectre-meltdown-checker.md

 > Spectre and Meltdown mitigation detection tool.
 > More information: <https://manned.org/spectre-meltdown-checker.1>.

-- Check the currently running kernel for Spectre and Meltdown:
+- Check the currently running kernel for Spectre or Meltdown:

 `spectre-meltdown-checker`